- 1801 E Street SE, Washington, DC

 The U. S. Arsenal Monument, located near the western border, is one of the largest monuments at Congressional Cemetery.
 On June 17, 1864, while workers packed gunpowder cartridges, an incendiary ammunition exploded, sending sparks flying and setting off a massive explosion.
 This memorial honors the 21 women who perished.
 Atop the 25-foot tall marble shaft is a female figure representing grief.
 The monument was erected in 1865, on the first anniversary of the disaster.

 Congressional Cemetery stands out for its beauty and its famous interments.
-The visual layout resembles that of Pierre L’Enfant’s plan of Washington.
+The visual layout resembles that of Pierre L’Enfant’s plan of Washington, DC.
 The pattern of rectangular burial sections and straight pathways intersecting at right angles rejects the curvilinear sections common to the Victorian-era’s garden cemeteries.
 Further, there are perhaps more early historical figures buried within this unique "American Westminster Abbey" than in any other cemetery in the country.
 Within the gates of Congressional Cemetery, notable burials serve as touchstones sending visitors back into key episodes of America’s past by memorializing its actors.

 National Historic Landmark Nomination of Congressional Cemetery

 National Historic Landmarks (NHLs) are historic places that possess exceptional value in commemorating or illustrating the history of the United States.
 The National Park Service’s National Historic Landmarks Program oversees the designation of such sites.
 There are just over 2,500 National Historic Landmarks.
 All NHLs are also listed in the National Register of Historic Places.